-Though an astounding diversity of adventure, culinary, historic and cultural activities can be enjoyed in the Winelands, the main attraction is and always will be the main wine routes in the area.
+You can enjoy an astounding diversity of adventure, culinary, historical, and cultural activities in the Winelands; the main attraction will always be the main wine routes in the area.

-The Franschhoek Wine Route is characterized by an inherent French flair.
-The town itself is rich with Huguenot history and it is South Africa's unofficial food and wine capital.
+An inherent French flair characterizes the Franschhoek Wine Route.
+The town is rich in Huguenot history and is South Africa's unofficial food and wine capital.
 Be sure to visit one of the award-winning restaurants in this charming town.

-The Paarl Wine Route is known for the popular Nederburg Wine Estate, the much-loved Fairview Wine and Cheese Farm and the KWV Wine Emporium, home to the largest wine cellar in South Africa.
+The Paarl Wine Route is known for the famous Nederburg Wine Estate, the much-loved Fairview Wine and Cheese Farm, and the KWV Wine Emporium, home to the largest wine cellar in South Africa.

-The Stellenbosch Wine Route is South Africa's oldest wine route and surrounds the country's second oldest town.
-Some of South Africa's finest wines are cultivated in this scenic region.
+The Stellenbosch Wine Route is South Africa's oldest wine route and surrounds the country's second-oldest town.
+Some of South Africa's finest wines originate in this scenic region.

-The Cape Winelands form part of a region 40 minutes from South Africa's Mother City of Cape Town.
-The area, divided into six main wine regions, is the largest wine-producing region in South Africa.
-Each stretch offers its own unique wine route.
+The region is a drive of 40 minutes from Cape Town.
+It is divided into six main areas and is the largest wine-producing region in South Africa.

-Wine The wine is certainly the most obvious reason to visit the Boland – a reason entirely with merit.
-With so many fine award-winning bouquets and uniquely South African blends to choose from, even the most discerning connoisseurs will find themselves delighted by the variety and the impeccable quality on offer.
-South Africa's wine culture is both traditional and dynamic, ensuring a complement for every palate.
+The wine is undoubtedly the most obvious reason to visit the Boland – entirely with merit.
+With so many fine award-winning bouquets and uniquely South African blends, even the most discerning connoisseurs will be delighted by the variety and impeccable quality.
+South Africa's wine culture is traditional and dynamic, ensuring a complement for every palate.

-History With their handsome Cape Dutch architecture and bucolic surroundings, the historic hamlets of the Cape Winelands hold all the charm of yesteryear.
-After Cape Town, Stellenbosch is the second oldest settlement in the country, while Franschhoek's Huguenot legacy has been indelibly fixed in the town's tidy little streets, elegant structures and romantic atmosphere.
+With their handsome Cape Dutch architecture and rural surroundings, the Cape Winelands' historic hamlets hold all the yesteryear charm.
+After Cape Town, Stellenbosch is the second oldest settlement in the country.
+At the same time, Franschhoek's Huguenot legacy has been indelibly fixed in the town's tidy little streets, elegant structures, and romantic atmosphere.

-Scenery A great deal of the allure of the Winelands is owed to the spectacular natural setting.
-Not only are the towns and the vineyards wonderfully picturesque in themselves, they are augmented by a backdrop of dramatic mountain scenery.
-The avid outdoors man may also indulge in hiking or horse riding while visiting the Boland.
+A great deal of the allure of the Winelands is owed to the spectacular natural setting.
+Not only are the towns and the vineyards wonderfully picturesque, but a backdrop of dramatic mountain scenery also augments them.
+The avid outdoorsman may also go hiking or horse riding while visiting the Boland.

-Our Cape Winelands vacations either focus specifically on the Cape or complement a wider range of destinations in a comprehensive South African vacation.
+Our Cape Winelands vacations either focus on the Cape or complement a broader range of destinations in a comprehensive South African holiday.

 Your private, air-conditioned vehicle and personal African Sky guide come in real handy during tours of the Cape Winelands.
 Sup at your leisure on South Africa's finest and discover the most arresting vineyards without worrying about how to get from one tasting to the next.